 Will a shuttle be available?

 Shuttles to and from trailheads will be available to all people wearing a 2023 NWTU wristband.
 Check out Getting to Trailheads.

 Is food and lodging included in the entry fee?

 No, the festival pass does NOT include food or lodging, although local lodging partners are offering lodging discounts for festival goers.
 Discount codes can be found on the lodging page at nwtuneup.com/accommodations.

 No, parking is NOT included with festival passes.
 We prefer to have attendees walk, ride or take event shuttles as opposed to driving.

 Are there any other perks to having a festival pass?

 Yes, festival passes are packed with perks.
 Enjoy discounts at participating local establishments, after parties and select vendors.
-The Festival Field Guide will have a list of all participating vendors and businesses, so come ready to explore the community.
+The Local's Guide will have a list of all participating vendors and businesses, so come ready to explore the community.

 Are festival passes refundable?

 No. Your purchased tickets are for the NW Tune-Up Festival and not for a specific artist.
 All ticket sales are final.
 No refunds or exchanges will be provided.
 The artists, venue, and schedules are subject to change without notice.
 Artist cancellation is not grounds for refund.
 This is a non-smoking event.
 Event takes place rain or shine.
 Winds exceeding 40 mph or lightning could postpone or cancel the event.